Integrated Sanitary Master Plan

 How often do people flush wet wipes?
 Is there any trends with this to be concerned about?
 Are certain areas more likely to flush them?
 As climate change is wrecking havoc on our climate, how much rain can the sewers handle?
 What areas are most vulnerable to the sewers becoming overwhelmed?
 How has the construction of many new apartment/condo towers affected the sewer mains in the downtown core?

-Marsy asked almost 2 years ago
+Marsy asked over 2 years ago

 How often do people flush wet wipes?
 Is there any trends with this to be concerned about?
 Are certain areas more likely to flush them?